coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 .# Abstract

 This draft is a specification for 4D URI's & [hypermediatic](https://github.com/coderofsalvation/hypermediatic) navigation, which links together space, time & text together, for hypermedia browsers with- or without a network-connection.<br>
-The specification promotes spatial addressibility, sharing, navigation, filtering and databinding objects for (XR) Browsers.<br>
+The specification uses [W3C Media Fragments](https://www.w3.org/TR/media-frags/) and [URI Templates (RFC6570)](https://www.rfc-editor.org/rfc/rfc6570) to promote spatial addressibility, sharing, navigation, filtering and databinding objects for (XR) Browsers.<br>
 XR Fragments allows us to better use existing metadata inside 3D scene(files), by connecting it to proven technologies like [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment).

 > Almost every idea in this document is demonstrated at [https://xrfragment.org](https://xrfragment.org)